simonheb/hanau-media/README.md

 tracing the media coverage of the hanau attack

 # data faq
-## how do you find articles matching a particular attack?
+## how do you find publications matching a particular attack?
 I plug search terms into the news websites search interfaces that identify the articles mentioning each attack fairly accurately. to achieve this, I combine a location/event-specific prefix with a suffix that indicates an attack. articles have to contain both parts. the suffixes are "attentat", "terror", and "anschlag". the prefies are attach specific: